Policies

 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website and mobile apps.

-We’ve made some changes to our Privacy Policy to comply with the GDPR (General Data Protection Regulation) which came into effect on May 25th 2018.
-It’s important to note that nothing has changed in terms of how we gather, and process your data.
-We’ve given you more control over how your data may be processed and used.
+GDPR Compliance: We've made some changes to our Privacy Policy to comply with the GDPR (General Data Protection Regulation) which came into effect on May 25th 2018.
+It's important to note that nothing has changed in terms of how we gather, and process your data.
+We've given you more control over how your data may be processed and used.

-- We ONLY collect personally identifiable information when you submit a Contact Us form on our website, or Incident Submission form on our website.
+We ONLY collect personally identifiable information when you submit a Contact Us form on our website, or Incident Submission form on our website.

-- Location Services: During regular use of our mobile application, we request that location services are enabled.
+During regular use of our mobile application, we request that location services are enabled.
 We use location services when you submit an incident to us, and you opt to share your location.
 We use the GPS on your device to determine your location.
 Once location services is enabled, you may in the future also receive alerts which are sent via geolocation.
 This means we can push alerts to users within the vicinity of a particular issue, or event.

 When do we collect personally identifiable information?

-- We collect information from you when you fill out a form, open a support ticket or enter information via forms on our website, or mobile apps.
+- Fill out a form, open a support ticket or enter information via forms on our website, or mobile apps

-- Provide us with feedback on our products or services.
+- Provide us with feedback on our products or services

-Information automatically gathered by us:
+Information automatically gathered by us

 Information automatically gathered could (but not always) include your web request, browser type, IP address, referring URL, domain names, and pages viewed including the date and time of your request.